-The day of the first Message, October 18th, 1961
+The day of the First Message, October 18, 1961

 How much time will there be between one event and another?
 I don’t know.
 Conchita told me that the Miracle will happen after an ecclesiastical event.
 She told me what the Miracle will consist of; I have it written on a holy card that was kissed by the Blessed Virgin.
 It is a small holy card, and I have it written there.
 I don’t know the date, I don’t have any idea about the date of the Miracle.
 According to what she told me, it will be after an ecclesiastical event.
-Conchita is different, I think she knows the exact date of the Miracle, but I don’t know, she didn’t tell me.
+Conchita is different, I think she knows the exact date of the Miracle.
+I don’t know, she didn’t tell me.
 I think my mother knows the same as I do.

 This ecclesiastical event that will happen before the Miracle is an unusual event, important for the Church, and it will coincide with the day of the Miracle.
 For me, it all depends on the number of years it might take for this ecclesiastical event to arrive.
 If I am still living when the event happens, then I’ll know that the Miracle is coming.
 Until now, everything that the Blessed Virgin said would happen has been fulfilled, exactly as she said it would.
 According to what Conchita announced, it has to happen in her lifetime, since she said, “I will announce the Miracle eight days before, no matter where I am.”
 She didn’t say that she would necessarily be in Garabandal.
 She also announced that Joey Lomangino, who is blind, will recover his sight on the day of the Miracle.

-I think that at the beginning of the Apparitions everyone believed and they believed for awhile.
+I think that at the beginning of the apparitions everyone believed and they believed for a while.
 Then people began to come and give their own opinions, and the people began to doubt.
 All of this was foreseen; the Blessed Virgin told the girls that there would come a time when they themselves would doubt everything and contradict each other, despite their firm belief at the time.
 That time arrived when they doubted.
 When they doubted, people took advantage of their doubts to deny that everything was true.
 In Pamplona, during the time of the doubts and denials, four or five priests and a Bishop spoke with Conchita.
 She forgot everything about the Miracle, including the date, until right after the interview ended.
 If someone went to speak with the Bishop in favor of Garabandal, they were not admitted; they only wanted to hear the negative side.
 Conchita said that before the Miracle, the Bishop of Santander would have a sign or warning so that he would know it was true.

 The incident with the athlete was this:

-The Virgin told them that a Warning would come to purify humanity to prepare them to receive the Miracle.
+The Virgin told them that a Warning would come to purify humanity and to prepare them to receive the Miracle.
 People lead mediocre lives.
 Many people will change for the better, but how can the whole world change?
-Through all of the Messages and through the Miracle, exactly how it was announced.
+With all of the Messages and through the Miracle, exactly how it was announced.
 These are difficult times we live in, and for that reason, God sends a Warning and a Miracle so that the world will change.

-In the Apparitions, it hard to know all that was said and what the Blessed Virgin explained to them.
+In the apparitions, it hard to know all that was said and what the Blessed Virgin explained to them.
 Many times you could only hear a few words, and we didn’t know what the Our Lady had told them unless the girls explained it.

-The Rosaries were said slowly, to meditate the Rosary word by word.
+The Rosaries were said slowly, to meditate them word by word.
 If you pray it quickly then you cannot meditate on what you pray.
 The way they prayed gave us a lot of time to think about what we were praying.
 When they prayed the Rosary, they walked at a slow, normal pace, and everyone could follow them easily.